Dental Implant Restoration

 Dental implant placement is a procedure that involves placing a titanium-reinforced prosthetic in place of missing teeth.
 The prosthetic is custom-made to fit your mouth, and it's designed to be as comfortable as possible.

-The procedure is generally done in-office, but some patients may need to be sedated for their first visit.
+Implant surgeries are referred to a specialist, either an Oral Surgeon or Periodontist.
 The dentist will first map out your mouth using an intraoral camera and x-ray, which helps determine the size of each tooth that will be replaced with an implant.

 Is Dental Implant Restoration Right For You?